Faina Ranevskaya: Biography

 She was born as Faina Feldman (Фельдман) to a wealthy Jewish family in the city of Taganrog, Russian Empire.
 Her father, Girsch Haimovich Feldman, owned a dry-ink factory, several buildings, a shop and the steamboat "Saint Nicolas".
 He was the head of Taganrog synagogue and founder of a Jewish asylum for the aged.
 Faina's mother, Milka Rafailovna (née Zagovaylova), was a great admirer of literature and art.
 That and her passion for Chekhov influenced Faina's love of art, poetry, music, and theater.
 There were three other children in the family - two brothers and an older sister named Bella.

 Faina Feldman attended the elementary school classes at the Mariinskaya Gymnasium for Girls, and then received regular home education.
 She was given music, singing and foreign languages lessons.
 Faina loved reading.

 Ranevskaya as Zinka in Alexander Tairov's theatrical production of the Sonate pathétique (1931).

 Her passion for theater began when she was 14.
-Her attendance of Chekhov's The Cherry Orchard at the Moscow Art Theatre was an experience that had great impact on her.
+Her attendance of Chekhov's The Cherry Orchard at the Moscow Art Theatre was an experience that had a great impact on her.
 Her pseudonym "Ranevskaya", which later became her official surname, also came from that theater visit.

-In 1915 she left Taganrog for Moscow to pursue a career in the theater.
+In 1915, she left Taganrog for Moscow to pursue a career in the theater.
 Faina became estranged from her family over her choice of career, which they apparently rejected.
 She started as an extra actor in crowd or background scenes at the Summer Theater in Malakhovka near Moscow in 1915, where she also had a dacha.

 The Feldman family emigrated in 1917, but Faina decided to stay and continued her acting career, working in the theaters of Kerch, Rostov-on-Don, at the mobile theater "The First Soviet Theater" in Crimea, also in Baku, Arkhangelsk, Smolensk and other cities.

-In 1931 Ranevskaya acted at the Chamber Theater.
+In 1931, Ranevskaya acted at the Chamber Theater.